medic/cht-docs/content/en/docs/apps/features/reports/_index.md

 - **Review**: Mark as “correct” or “has errors”
 - **Edit**: Opens the form to edit it
 - **Delete**: Deletes a report ( cannot be undone)

+## Defining Forms

+The reports shown in the app are the completed and submitted *forms*.
+These forms must be defined and included with the application.
+There are two types of form definitions for reports:
+- **App forms**: actions within the app, such as a completed task, or an action on a contact's profile or reports tab.
+App forms are defined as [XForms]({{< ref "app-forms" >}}).
+- **JSON forms**: data coming from external channels such as SMS, or via interoperability with other tools.
+JSON forms are defined using a [JavaScript Object Notation schema]({{< ref "json-forms" >}}).